Visited: November 2013

 Children, hawkers, merchants and buyers try to drown out the sounds of loud music that creates a nice atmosphere to the rather dirty and crowded environment.
 In general, people were friendly, not pushing to buy and allowing me to take photos.

-Tamberma Valley is a unique collection of fortified villages that was founded in 17th century.
+Tamberma Valley is a unique collection of fortified villages that was founded in the 17th century.

 A typical compound (tata) consists of various towers that are connected by a thick, mud wall.
-There is usually only one doorway from the outside which make them look as strong castles that kept off invaders; first neighboring tribes as well as slave traders and later European conquerors.
+The houses usually have only one doorway from the outside, making them look like strong castles.
+They kept out invaders, including neighboring tribes, slave traders, and later European conquerors.

 Fetishes, which keep bad spirits away, adorn the outside of houses.
 They protect each inhabitant of the house and prevent bad spirits from being in the surroundings and from accessing the interior of the house.